The Inward Investment and International Taxation Review: Ecuador

 Common forms of business organisation and their tax treatment

 For taxation purposes, there is no distinction between corporations (stock corporations), limited liability companies, partnerships, joint ventures, consortia or any other kind of business associations for profits, whether legally established or formed de facto.

 The most commonly used forms of business structures are stock corporations (SA) and limited liability companies.
-The main differences between these two kinds of enterprises are that shares may be freely negotiated in stock corporations, while quotas of limited liability companies may only be transferred with the unanimous consent of all the partners or quota holders, and as a consequence, quotas of limited liability companies may not be seized or sold in public auction, although profits declared as dividends may be subject to seizure by debtors of the partners of limited liability companies.
-Simplified stock corporations (SAS) subject to the control of the Superintendence of Companies have been introduced in the corporate legislation to encourage new kind of entrepreneurial businesses
+The main differences between these two kinds of enterprises are that shares may be freely negotiated in SAs, while quotas of limited liability companies may only be transferred with the unanimous consent of all the partners or quota holders and, as a consequence, quotas of limited liability companies may not be seized or sold in public auction, although profits declared as dividends may be subject to seizure by debtors of the partners of limited liability companies.
+Simplified stock corporations (SAS) subject to the control of the Superintendence of Companies have been introduced in the corporate legislation to encourage new kinds of entrepreneurial businesses.

 Branches of foreign companies authorised to conduct business in Ecuador are also taxed under the same general rules, as are permanent establishments of foreign companies.